EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Loop Antenna](Types_of_Antenna/Loop-Antenna-Pattern.jpg)

-Figure 1.4: Loop Antenna Propagation Pattern.*
+*Figure 1.44: Loop Antenna Propagation Pattern.*
 The loop antenna has a very unique and useful "Figure-8" pattern, but it is different from a dipole.
 - The Donut Hole: The signal is strongest in the plane of the loop (along the edges of the square).
 - The Sharp Null: There is a "dead zone" or null directly through the center of the loop.
 If you point the "hole" of the loop at a transmitter, the signal will vanish.